carsso/php-ovhcloud/CONTRIBUTING.rst

 (e) I understand and agree that this project and the contribution are
-    public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
+    public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-then you just add a line saying

-    Signed-off-by: Random J Developer <random@developer.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)